albertllousas/simple-cqrs-with-es/readme.md

 Having said that, the query side should be as lean/thin as we can.

-Since views/projections are isolated, meaning that they can be accessed and updated without any other dependency than the stream of event and the storage, a simple [package-by-feature](http://www.codingthearchitecture.com/2015/03/08/package_by_component_and_architecturally_aligned_testing.html) would be a good way to structure the project.
+Since views/projections are isolated, meaning that they can be accessed and updated without any other dependency than the stream of event and the storage, a simple [package-by-feature](http://www.codingthearchitecture.com/2015/03/08/package_by_component_and_architecturally_aligned_testing.html) would be a good way to structure the project, getting the benefits lower coupling and cohesion.

-Architecturally, query side would be:
+Architecturally, query-side would be:

 <p align="center">
   <img src="misc/query-side.png"  width="65%"/>